Last update: 2021-10-12

 - No children are allowed in the lobbies of Sharp emergency departments and Sharp Mary Birch.

-Support people/visitors must follow infection prevention policies and:
+Support people must follow infection prevention policies and our Code of Conduct:

 - Have no symptoms of illness (including respiratory illness)